kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/bump-k8s-capi.md

   grep '^K8S_MINOR\.' | sort -V | tail -5
 ```

-If nothing matches (GKE hasn't caught up to this minor yet), pin
+If nothing matches, GKE hasn't caught up to this minor yet. **Don't** bump
-`KUBERNETES_MINOR_GKE` to the latest minor GKE's regular channel actually
+`KUBERNETES_MINOR` past it — wait for GKE to catch up instead.
+This
-offers instead, and call this out explicitly in the bump PR description —
+project bumps to the trailing edge of Kubernetes releases, not the
-this is a deliberate, temporary divergence, not a bug.
-There's no patch to
+bleeding edge, so this should be rare; the more likely failure mode over
-record here — `hack/resolve-gke-version.sh` resolves the current patch for
+time is the opposite one (GKE eventually dropping support for a minor
-whichever minor is pinned, live, on every CI run.
+this project sat on too long), which the same check catches just as well.

 ## Step 2: Review CAPI migration guide